jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/tenth-month/MeetingHouseReport.md

 f.
 Discussed the situation of a group that would like to use the meetinghouse
     once a week on Thursday mornings from 10-11 AM.
-It is a very small group of Alcoholics Anonymous that can’t afford $40 a month.
+It is a very small group of Alcoholics Anonymous that can't afford $40 a month.
 We thought that it would be okay to start out this rental with the understanding that they give at least $20 a month to cover utilities.
 In a year, we would revisit the rent.